-- A. Assemble all equipment.
-The EZ-IO PD[®] should be used on patients who weigh between 3-39 kg (approximately 6-87 lbs.) - B. Site Selection (Patients weighing 3-39 kg) - 1.
+- A. Assemble all equipment - 1.
+The 15 mm (Pink) EZ-IO needle should be used for patients who weigh less than 3kg (approximately 6 lb.).
+Primarily used for newborns and neonates. - The 25 mm (Blue) EZ-IO needle can be utilized for pediatric patients who weigh ≥ 3 kg when the 15 mm (Pink) is deemed inadequate. - 3.
+EZ-Stabilizer should be used to secure the needle. - B. Site Selection (Patients weighing 3-39 kg) - 1.
 Palpate the landmarks at the proximal tibia (patella and tibial tuberosity). - 2.
-Insertion site should be one finger width below the tibial tuberosity, then medial along the flat aspect of the tibia. - 3.
-If the tibial tuberosity cannot be identified on the child, then the insertion site may be two finger widths below the patella, then medial along the flat aspect of the tibia.

-C. Needle Insertion

-- 1. Prep the surface with Betadine and wipe dry with a sterile gauze pad. - 2.
-Stabilize patient's leg and begin insertion from a 90-degree angle to the plane of the tibial plateau .
-Push the needle set through the skin until the tip touches the bone.
-At least one black line (5 mm) must be visible outside the skin to assure adequate needle length. - 3.
+Insertion site should be one finger width below and one finger width medial of the tibial tuberosity. - 3.
+If the tibial tuberosity cannot be identified on the child, then the insertion site may be two finger widths below the patella, then medial along the flat aspect of the tibia. - C. Needle Insertion - 1.
+Prep the surface with povidone-iodine or chlorohexidine and wipe dry with a sterile gauze pad. - 2.
+Stabilize patient's leg and begin insertion from a 90-degree angle to the plane of the tibial plateau.
+Push the needle set through the skin until the tip touches the bone. - 3.
+With the needle tip against the bone, assure adequate needle length by ensuring at least one black line (5 mm) is visible outside the skin. - 4.
 Gently advance the needle set into position-do not force.
-Stop when you feel the "pop." - 4.
-When needle is in proper position, remove stylet (if insertion fails, leave the needle in place and clamp the EZ-Connect; do not attempt second insertion on same leg). - 5.
-Connect extension tubing or EZ-Connect, primed with saline, to IO hub. - 6.
-Confirm the catheter position (catheter is stable at a 90-degree angle to the bone, able to aspirate blood, and fluids flow without evidence of extravasation). - 7.
-Rapid bolus or "power" flush with approximately 5 ml normal saline when using the EZ-IO PD[®] needle. - 8.
-Connect IV tubing and bag to extension tubing or EZ-Connect. - 9.
-Consider additional bolus of saline if flow rates slower than expected. - 10.
-Utilize a blood pressure cuff or pressure bag to help infuse fluids. - 11.
-Dress site and secure tubing.
+Stop when you feel the "pop" or "give". - 5.
+When needle is in proper position, remove stylet, place the EZ-Stabilizer on the hub, but do not secure EZ-Stabilizer yet. - 6.
+Connect EZ-Connect tubing, primed with saline, to IO hub. - 7.
+Rapid bolus or "power" flush with approximately 5 ml normal saline. - 8.
+Confirm the catheter position: - a.
+Catheter is stable at a 90-degree angle to the bone, able to aspirate blood, and fluids flow without evidence of extravasation). - b.
+If insertion fails, leave the needle in place and clamp the EZ-Connect; do not attempt second insertion on same extremity. - 9.
+Secure the EZ-Stabilizer when patency is confirmed. - 10.
+Consider additional bolus of saline if flow rates slower than expected, no more than 2-3 cc normal saline - 11.
+Consider a blood pressure cuff or pressure bag to help infuse fluids. - 12.
+Monitor for patency frequently. - D. Pain Management - 1.
+If the procedure is performed on a conscious patient, immediately following placement of the IO needle, administer 0.5 mg/kg of 2% lidocaine slowly over 2 minutes, not to exceed adult dose of 40 mg.
+Wait approximately 30-60 seconds before flushing with normal saline. - 2.
+If fluids do not flow freely, flush IO site with an additional 2-3 cc normal saline.